Cross-Modal Distillation for RGB-Depth Person Re-Identification: Experimental Methodology

 \subsection{Evaluation Protocol}

-For the performance evaluation with the BIWI dataset, the same partitions into training, validation and testing subsets were adopted as in \cite{zhuo2017}.
-Accordingly, the dataset is divided into videos from 32 individuals for training, 8 instances for validation and 38 individuals for testing.
+For the performance evaluation with the BIWI dataset, the subset partitions for training, validation and testing were adopted from \cite{zhuo2017}, which means 32 individuals were used for training, 8 instances for validation and 38 individuals for testing.
 For the RobotPKU dataset, the division will be videos from 40 individuals for training, 10 for validation, and 40 for testing.
 This follows the division of \cite{liu2017}.
-The exact split (label of individuals used to form subsets) is provided in appendix A.

-For quantitative evaluation, the average rank 1, 5 and 10 accuracy performance measure is reported along with the mean average precision (mAP).
-For the reporting of the rank accuracy, a single-gallery shot setting is used, where a random selection of the gallery (G) images is repeated 10 times.
-For the query (Q) a maximum of 50 images per person are randomly selected.
-For the evaluation of cross-modal performance images of all cameras are compared.
-The only exception to this is the removal of the exactly same corresponding image in the parallel modality.
+The exact split (label of individuals used to form subsets) is provided in appendix A. For quantitative evaluation, the average rank 1, 5 and 10 accuracy performance measure is reported along with the mean average precision (mAP).
+To report the rank accuracy, a single-gallery shot setting is used, where a random selection of the gallery (G) images is repeated 10 times.
+Hereby, the exactly same corresponding image or paired image in the parallel modality is excluded for the random sampling.
+For calculating the mAP a maximum of 20 images per person in the scenario are randomly selected.

-To obtain statistically reliable results for the proposed and baseline methods based on deep neural networks, average results are obtained through a 3-fold cross-validation process.
-The methods are trained and evaluated 3 times, and for each replication, a different validation subset is randomly extracted from within the design subset.
-Hence, the average values for performance measure are reported with standard deviation.
+To obtain statistically reliable results we introduce a 3-fold cross-validation process, where a different validation subset is randomly extracted from within the training subset.